 Is the deposit refundable for any period of time?
 No

-Enter details on the deposit (e.g. amount) and deposit refund policies: All deposits are applied toward tuition and are non-refundable.
+Enter details on the deposit (e.g. amount) and deposit refund policies: Admitted students must submit a $750 non-refundable deposit in order to secure their seat in the program.
+All deposits are applied toward tuition and are non-refundable.

 Are accepted applicants required to have CPR certification prior to matriculation?
 No